Posterior Conformal Prediction

-\textbf{Utility maximization.} In \Cref{sect:pcc}, we applied our method to generate level-adaptive prediction sets.
+\textbf{Reward maximization.} In \Cref{sect:pcc}, we applied our method to generate level-adaptive prediction sets.
 This adaptivity is useful when increasing uncertainty is costly.
 For example, suppose $h(X)$ is a decision rule that determines whether recommending the movies in our prediction set $\hat C_n^{\textup{PCP}}(X)$ to a user with features $X$.
 If the user randomly selects one movie to watch, the expected benefit of our recommendation is

-where $r_1(X)$ is the reward function for watching the favourite movie and $r_2(X)$ is the risk function for watching the others.
-Recommending a large prediction set may result in more risk than reward.
-Maximizing the expected benefits by choosing the decision rule $h$ is an interesting problem for future research.
+where $r_1(X)$ is the reward for watching the favourite movie and $r_2(X)$ is the reward for watching the other movies.
+Generating a large prediction set may not maximize the expected reward; in this setting, the level-adaptive prediction sets of PCP can lower the target coverage rate to define a decision rule $h(X)$ that favors smaller recommendation sets.